 Are you interested in exploring Scotland too?

-Combine your Ireland tour with a road trip around Scotland for an epic Celtic itinerary.
+Combine your Ireland tour with time in Scotland for an epic Celtic itinerary.
 We recommend a minimum of 10 days for this, so you can have enough time to get a taste of both countries.

 Scotland is a great destination to complement a tour to Ireland.
 Their cultures and history are so closely linked and you’ll be able to meet the locals and get immersed in both.